 Pro Tip: Look for a helpdesk tool that allows you to offer multilingual customer service for your global clients.
 For example, when you use Zendesk, you can easily integrate the Translate By Humans app which allows you to receive queries in a foreign language and respond with answers in the same language!

 How often do you have a question that you wish could be answered without having to get in touch with someone from a customer support team?
 Probably more than once.
 There are always some questions, regardless of their importance that will be asked often and don’t necessarily require a conversation.
-A knowledge base or help center is a platform where companies can address common questions before they’re asked.
+A knowledge base or help centre is a platform where companies can address common questions before they’re asked.

-Much like an FAQs section, a knowledge base allows customers to navigate through several topics such as pricing, necessary information about product and service offerings, troubleshooting, etc. This reduces the burden on the customer support team because customers will reach out to them directly only if a query is not already addressed on the help center.
+Much like an FAQs section, a knowledge base allows customers to navigate through several topics such as pricing, necessary information about product and service offerings, troubleshooting, etc. This reduces the burden on the customer support team because customers will reach out to them directly only if a query is not already addressed on the help centre.
 With time, while answering support emails, customer service agents notice trends which can be updated on the knowledge base.

 Often answering customer queries through email is just not fast enough, which is where a chat option can help.
 Chat is sometimes offered as an advanced feature in more complex support apps.
 However, its purpose in customer service shouldn’t be undermined.
 By adding a chat widget to your site, you can solve queries as soon as you receive them.